 College of Natural and Agricultural Sciences

-Learn how insects impact our environment (Entomology).
-Analyze meaningful data (Statistics).
-Prevent disruption to the Earth’s systems and species (Environmental Science).
+Learn how insects impact our environment as an entomologist.
+Analyze meaningful data as a statistician.
+Prevent disruption to the Earth’s systems and species as an environmental scientist.
 And so much more.
 Our 16 majors — taught by world-renowned faculty at the College of Natural and Agricultural Sciences (CNAS) — will help you to make a global impact!

 UCR offers research opportunities to all undergraduate students!
 This advantage catapults you to the “top of the list” for jobs and/or graduate school.
 Current CNAS research includes: